The Complete Peloponnese – Legendary Roads & Ancient Wonders

 Accommodation

-3 or 4 star, elegant boutique hotels.
-All of them are top rated and personally selected by us.
+Mostly 4 star, elegant boutique hotels.
+All of them are among the best options available for each given destination, top rated and personally selected by us.

 Difficulty